 There are quite a few functions in Excel to extract text before the character quickly.
 In this article, we are going to know how to use them.

-1. Use of LEFT and FIND Functions to Extract Text Before Character
+1. Using LEFT and FIND Functions to Extract Text Before Character in Excel

 - Select Cell D5.

 The FIND function returns the position of the character “_” as a number from the whole text string and the LEFT function extracts the texts.

 - Use the Fill Handle to see the rest of the results.

 2. Inserting Excel SUBSTITUTE Function Before the nth Occurrence of a Character